vsowjanyarani/doc/README.md

    https://www.jenkins.io/doc/book/installing/linux/

  ##### JenkinsPipelinejobs-
+ dev-jenkinsJob -
-- dev-jenkinsJob-  This job has pipeline script to build an image and run the image,upload the image to ECR,integrated git with jenkins for trigger automaticaly when there is merge happens to main branch,Integrated to slack channel to get alert on job fails and deployed 1 replica with helm install and dev-values.yaml file
+          This job has pipeline script to build an image and run the image,upload the image to ECR,integrated git with jenkins for trigger automaticaly when there is merge happens to main branch,Integrated to slack channel to get alert on job fails and deployed 1 replica with helm install and dev-values.yaml file qa-jenkinsJob -
-- qa-jenkinsJob -  This job has pipeline script which will pull node image that created in dev-jenkinsjob from ECR ,attaching new tag and upload the image to ECR.
-Integrated to git with jenkins to trigger automaticaly when there is merge happens to main branch ,integrated to slack channel to get alert on job fails and deployed 1 replica with helm install and qa-values.yaml file
+         This job has pipeline script which will pull node image that created in dev-jenkinsjob from ECR ,attaching new tag and upload the image to ECR.
+Integrated to git with jenkins to trigger automaticaly when there is merge happens to main branch ,integrated to slack channel to get alert on job fails and deployed 1 replica with helm install and qa-values.yaml file prod-jenkinJob -
-- prod-jenkinJob -  This job has pipeline script which will pull node image that created in qa environment from ECR and attaching new tag and upload the image to ECR.
+         This job has pipeline script which will pull node image that created in qa environment from ECR and attaching new tag and upload the image to ECR.
 Integrated git with jenkins to trigger automaticaly when there is merge happens to main branch,integrated to slack channel to get alert on job fails and and deployed 1 replica with helm install and dev-values.yaml file.

 ![jenkins](https://github.com/vsowjanyarani/doc/blob/main/jenkinsjob3.png?raw=true"jenkinsjobs")

+# STAGE5
 ## KUBERNETES
   Kubernetes is a portable, extensible, open source platform for managing containerized workloads and services.
   Containers are a good way to bundle and run your applications.
 In a production environment, you need to manage the containers that run the applications and ensure that there is no downtime.
 For example, if a container goes down, another container needs to start.